PBrockmann/PyAnalySeries/README.md

 	* Set an icon on the shorcut by choosing the PyAnalySeries_icon.png file as icon

  * Shortcut on MacOS :
- 	* Use Automator tool to set a shortcut (choose new and execute shell)
+ 	* Use Automator tool to set a shortcut (choose new application and execute shell)
-	* Set in the shell the PyAnalySeries.sh file content with correct anaconda path
+	* Copy in the shell the PyAnalySeries.sh file content with correct anaconda path
-	* Set an icon by pressing **⌘ + I** on the shorcut and drag the PyAnalySeries_icon.icns file as icon
+	* Set an icon by pressing **⌘ + I** on the shorcut created and drag the `resources/PyAnalySeries_icon.icns` file on the top icon

 <hr style="border:2px solid gray">